 Consumer Access segment

-With our Mobile Internet products, we are the leading MVNO in Germany.
+With our mobile internet products, we are the leading Mobile Virtual Network Operator (MVNO) in Germany.

-In addition to these integration measures, the segment also focused on adding further valuable broadband and mobile internet contracts.
-The total number of fee-based contracts in the Consumer Access segment rose by 790,000 contracts to 14.33 million in the fiscal year 2019.
-A total of 790,000 customer contracts were added in the Mobile Internet business, thus raising the total number of contracts to 9.99 million.
-The number of broadband connections remained steady at 4.34 million.
+In addition to preparations for the creation of our own mobile communications network, our Consumer Access segment focused on adding further valuable broadband and mobile internet contracts in the fiscal year 2020.
+The total number of fee-based contracts in the Consumer Access segment rose by 500,000 contracts to 14.83 million in 2020.
+A total of 530,000 customer contracts were added in the mobile internet business, thus raising the total number of contracts to 10.52 million.
+The number of broadband connections fell slightly to 4.31 million.

 Dec.
 31, 2019